 Over time, it becomes easier to tell a good deal from a fraud.
-But online workout programs and e-books can be trickier.
+But online workout programs, e-books and Instagram or TikTok routines can be trickier.
 Typically, there's no physical product involved, so you can't scroll through customers' photos — if there are even any reviews to browse at all.

 Workout e-books can be a great resource and, though costly at times, are generally cheaper than hiring a personal trainer.
+(And, social media sites are free!)
 But before you get swayed by a social media influencer's promises of a bubble butt or washboard abs, look for these warning sings.

-With any fitness program you buy, always consider the source.
-To make sure you're buying a safe, well-planned product, check that the person writing and offering the program is a qualified and relevant professional, says April Whitney, certified personal trainer.
+Always consider the source of any fitness program you're interested in.
+To make sure you're getting a safe, well-planned product, check that the person writing and offering the program is a qualified and relevant professional, says April Whitney, certified personal trainer.

-First, make sure they're a trainer certified with a reputable company (ACE, NASM and ACSM are three of the most common) or certified strength and conditioning specialist (they'll have CSCS after their name).
+First, make sure they're a trainer certified with a reputable company (ACE, NASM, ACSM and ISSA are four of the most common) or certified strength and conditioning specialist (they'll have CSCS after their name).

 "Just because they have a lot of followers on Instagram has absolutely no correlation to the quality of the trainer, their education, their experience or their know-how," says Holly Perkins, CSCS, author of Lift To Get Lean and creator of The GLUTES Project ACTIVATE.

 Even if the author is a certified trainer, you'll want to know if they've ever worked with clients in person, Perkins says.
 Typically, a trainer who has worked with people hands-on will be more experienced and knowledgeable.